yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 The Yggdrasil protocol is a binary protocol.
 Every message has one or more fields, matching one of the below base types.
-The first bytes of every message represent a `varu64` (see below) which defines the message type code, although this is typically compressed down into a single byte.
+The first bytes of every message represent a `varu64` (see below) which defines the message type code.
 The structure of the message following that message type code must comply with that message type as defined.

 The protocol does not otherwise frame fields - that is, there are no markers within a message which denote the start or end of a given field.
 It is the